 > The First Nations Major Projects Coalition is a group of First Nations who are strongly upholding their right to ownership and meaningful participation within major projects occurring on their land

-> The Mohawk Council of Kanesatake, a First Nation in Quebec, has made a very clear stance on their anti-development views for the protection of their people and their land
+> The Mohawk Council of Kanesatake, a First Nation in Quebec, has taken a very clear stance on its anti-development views for the protection of its people and its lands

 For more information about Indigenous involvement in natural resource development, visit our Indigenous page, or check out Indigenous Resource Network, a network of Indigenous voices that are supportive of Indigenous participation in resource development.